RSCC Policies & Guidelines

 Subject: Academic Freedom and Responsibility

-RSCC subscribes to the Tennessee Board of Regents institutional policies on academic freedom and responsibility and specifically acknowledges compliance with TBR Policy on Academic Freedom and Responsibility (5.02.03.30).
-The RSCC institutional policy embodies and communicates clearly all provisions, definitions, and stipulations of the Board policy and provisions, definitions, and stipulations unique to RSCC.
+Roane State Community College (RSCC) subscribes to the Tennessee Board of Regents (TBR) institutional policies on academic freedom and responsibility and specifically acknowledges compliance with TBR policy on Academic Freedom and Responsibility 5.02.03.30.
+Access TBR policy 5.02.03.30 at https://policies.tbr.edu/.
+The RSCC policy embodies and communicates clearly all provisions, definitions, and stipulations of the Board policy and provisions, definitions, and stipulations unique to RSCC.

-- The faculty member is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of his/her other academic duties.
+2. The faculty member is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of their other academic duties, including and consistent with any and all policies pertaining to clinical and research practices.
 Research for financial gain must be based upon a written, signed agreement between the faculty member and the appropriate academic officer(s).

-- The faculty member is a citizen, a member of a learned profession, and an officer of the institution.
-When the faculty member speaks or writes as a citizen, he/she should be free from institutional censorship or discipline, but his/her special position in the community imposes special obligations.
-As a person of learning and an educational officer, he/she should remember that the public may judge the profession and the institution by the faculty member's utterances.
-Hence, a faculty member should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that he/she does not speak for the institution.
+3. The faculty member is a citizen, a member of a learned profession, and an officer of the college.
+When the faculty member speaks or writes as a citizen, they should be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
+As scholars and educational officers, faculty should remember that the public may judge the profession and RSCC by the faculty member's utterances.
+Hence, a faculty member should, at all times, be accurate, exercise appropriate restraint, show respect for the opinions of others, and make every effort to indicate that they do not speak for the college.

 TBR Policy Reference: 5.02.03.30